Over-the-counter home test for COVID-19 gets US green light :: WRAL.com

 A company spokesperson said the test will be priced around $30 and be available at pharmacies and for purchase online.

 The kit includes a nasal swab, a chemical solution and a testing strip.
-The test connects digitally to a smart phone app that displays the results and then helps interpret the results.
+The test connects digitally to a smart phone app that displays the results and then helps interpret them.
 Users can also connect with a health professional via the app.

-Currently the U.S. is testing nearly 2 million people daily.
-Most health experts agree the country needs to be testing many times more.

-Ellume’s test looks for viral proteins shed by COVID-19, which is different from the gold-standard approach of tests that look for the genetic material of the virus.
+Ellume’s test looks for viral proteins shed by COVID-19, which is different from the gold standard tests that look for the genetic material of the virus.

 Like other tests that scan for proteins, FDA officials noted that Ellume’s test can deliver a small percentage of false positive and false negative results.
 People who get a negative result but have coronavirus symptoms should follow up with a health professional, the agency said.